jkoschma/genexplain-platform/docs/source/Organization_platform_new.md

 pre-defined workflows that are also listed on the Start page of the platform (Work Space).
 Please note that the first two items on the Start page are important preparatory tasks, but not workflows according to the definition of the geneXplain platform.
-Please, refer to the following Chapters for operating the pre-defined workflows and to Chapter 22 for creating your own workflows.
+Indiviual workflow desscription is described as separate sections.

 ### The Info Box